System Design Interview Tips

 - Take a walk before the interview to clear your mind and get your brain working.

-- On the BOE use quick numbers:
+- For BOE, use quick numbers:

 - 1MB or 1M -> 1e6